How We Got Started

 Where We Are Today

-As of 2018 we currently have over 150 children enrolled weekly, partaking in a combination of Movement Therapy, Aqua Therapy, and Music Therapy.
-We recently celebrated our 15 year anniversary.
+We currently have over 150 children enrolled weekly, partaking in a combination of Movement Therapy, Behavioural Intervention, and Music Therapy.
+It is our goal to offer a wide range of services at multiple facilities in the near future.